Washington and Lee University School of Law: Rankings and reputation

-Washington and Lee University School of Law ranked 35th in the 2023 U.S. News & World Report national ranking of America's law schools.
+Washington and Lee University School of Law ranked tied for 33rd in the 2024 edition of the U.S. News & World Report national ranking of America's law schools.
 Since the U.S. News rankings of law schools were first released in 1987, W&L Law has had an average ranking of 26th nationally.
 Brian Leiter ranked W&L Law's endowment-per-student as 14th in the country, at $214,000 per student, when adjusted for cost-of-living.
 Above the Law ranked W&L Law 22nd nationally in their 2019 Top 50 Law Schools rankings and, in 2017, 4th nationally in their rankings for the top-rated law schools when measuring alumni satisfaction.
 National Jurist ranked W&L Law 15th in its list of best law schools for standard of living and 18th in its ranking of the best law libraries.
 The 2013 edition of On Being a Black Lawyer: The Black Student's Guide to Law Schools, ranked W&L Law 25th in its rankings of the best law schools for black law students.
 In 2013, National Jurist named W&L's law faculty as the 10th most influential in legal education (the only entire faculty on the list) and 18th in 2014 as well as awarding W&L Law's practical training program a B+ grade in its 2014 listing of the best law schools for practical training.
 National Jurist also ranked W&L Law as the 5th best value private law school in 2016 in the United States.
 A ranking of scholarly impact published in the University of St. Thomas Law Journal ranked the faculty 30th nationally.
 A 2015 ranking by Business Insider, listed W&L Law as the 17th best law schools in the United States to make connections and get a job.
 Washington and Lee's The Law News has been awarded the ABA's award of the finest law school student newspaper four times, including three years in a row, in 1985, 2013, 2014, and 2015.
 In 2016, National Jurist included W&L Law on its list of one of the twelve best value private law schools in the United States.

-Bar exam results

-W&L's Virginia bar passage rate on the July 2017 exam was 86.67% (the state average was 76.43%); W&L had the highest combined average passage rate among Virginia schools for the July 2014 and 2015 exams.
-W&L's New York bar passage rate on the July 2015 exam was 92.86% (the state average for ABA law school graduates was 79%).
-Nationally, W&L Class of 2014 graduates had a 90% passage rate on bar exams in all states.
-W&L Law was ranked as having the 20th best bar passage rate nationally based on Class of 2015 data.